Jeremy Dein

-Jeremy Dein, KC (born 29 June 1960) is an English barrister specialising in criminal defence.
+Jeremy Sydney Dein, KC (born 29 June 1960) is an English barrister specialising in criminal defence.

 Career

 Jeremy Dein was called to the Bar in 1982 and took Silk in 2003.
 He was appointed a Recorder on 2004.
 He became an Old Bailey recorder in 2016.
 Dein is listed in Band 1 Chambers directory, and Legal 500, in Criminal Silks 2017.
 He is former Criminal Bar Association Director of education and has written and lectured in the UK, and internationally on criminal defence.
 He has conducted many homicide trials, predominantly at the Old Bailey.

 He practices from and is Joint Head of 25 Bedford Row Chambers.

 He acted for Amy Winehouse's husband on serious charges.
 He also defended Eric Joyce, MP for Falkirk on charges of assault in the House of Commons.
 In 2013 he defended Tony McCluskie who murdered and dismembered Gemma McCluskie, his sister and a former EastEnders actor.
 In 2015, Dein represented Tulisa Contostavlos on charges of being involved in the supply of cocaine.
-Mazher Mahmood, the “Fake Sheikh” at the centre of the Sun on Sunday sting was suspended and remains under investigation.
+Mazher Mahmood, the “Fake Sheikh” at the centre of the Sun on Sunday sting was suspended and was later jailed for tampering with evidence.
 In 2018 he advocated for Tommy Robinson to be released from prison over his contempt of court conviction due to "procedural deficiencies" during the trial.